spenceforce/cuttlepool/README.rst

 CuttlePool
 ##########

-CuttlePool is a general purpose resource pooling implementation for use with long lived resources and/or resources that are expensive to instantiate.
+CuttlePool is a general purpose, thread-safe resource pooling implementation for use with long lived resources and/or resources that are expensive to instantiate.
 It's key features are:

 Pool overflow
    Creates additional resources if the pool capacity has been reached and